Dr Simon McKerrell

-Simon McKerrell has strong interests in open educational resources and has been pursuing a number of open, online educational initiatives at Newcastle University including the open wiki for the course Issues in Popular Music Culture, assisted by Mr Matthew Ord.
+Simon McKerrell has interests in open educational resources and has been pursuing a number of open, online educational initiatives at Newcastle University including the open wiki for the course Issues in Popular Music Culture, assisted by Dr Matthew Ord.

 He also maintains various resources online for teaching and dissemination of other projects see for instance:

-Simon McKerrell was the Degree Programme Director (2012-13) for the BMus Folk and Traditional Music degree and is currently module leader and teaching the following undergraduate modules in 2015-16:
+• Degree Programme Director (2012-13) for the BMus Folk and Traditional Music degree

 - McKerrell S, Way L. Understanding music as multimodal discourse.
 In: Way, LCS and McKerrell, S, ed.
 Music as Multimodal Discourse: Semiotics, Power and Protest.
 London & New York: Bloomsbury Academic, 2017, pp.1-20.